google/applied-machine-learning-intensive/v2/03_regression/04_polynomial_regression/slides.md

 <!--
 Ridge regularization looks similar to LASSO, but instead of appending the sum of absolute values of coefficients to the loss function, it appends the sum of squares of coefficients.

 Ridge regression seeks the value of λ that minimizes the penalized or regularized RSS.
-As the L2 norm is differentiable, problems using the method can be solved by Gradient Descent.
+As the L2 norm is differentiable, problems using the method can be solved by gradient descent.

 https://en.wikipedia.org/wiki/Tikhonov_regularization